 Caelia.

-It had been waiting.
+She had been waiting.

 Enjoy “Caelia’s Banner.”
 Lyrics ©Walter Emerson Adams.
 Music and vocals by Suno ©Walter Emerson Adams.
 Visit my music site for more.